BramSrna/NetworkManager/README.md

+# Important Note
+Development for this has been moved to https://github.com/BramSrna/Swarm

 # NetworkManager
 This module provides an extensible utility for deploying and controlling a network of nodes.
 Nodes can be added to a network connected in several different ways.
 Messages can then be sent between nodes or propagated to the entire network.